MK2112/nn-zero-to-hero-notes/G001 - Deep Dive into LLMs/G001 - Deep Dive into LLMs.md

 6. **Output:** The generated text is returned in response to the prompt.

-<br><b>And that's a wrap!</b><br><br>We saw the three steps currently employed to create state of the art LLMs: Pretraining, Supervised Finetuning, and Reinforcement Learning.
+<br><b>And that's a wrap!</b><br><br>We saw the three steps currently employed to create state-of-the-art LLMs: Pretraining, Supervised Finetuning, and Reinforcement Learning.
 The key thing you should take away from this is that **LLMs are not just 'sophisticated next token predictors'.
 They are capable of learning and of reasoning.** They should be understood as increasingly sophisticated tools, but even though we have some measures of mitigation, some problems like hallucinations or RLHF loopholes may still persist. **LLMs aren't infallible.
 Use them for drafting, not for blindly producing production code.**

 ---

 ## The Future of LLMs is Bright

-Models are getting bigger and more importantly, more flexible in what they consume.
+Models are getting bigger and more flexible in what they can consume and produce.
 Multimodality is a big thing right now: An LLM may be fed text, but also images, audio, video, and more. **The future of LLMs is multimodal.** Note that we still call the models LLMs, because at the end of the day, multimodality means to find ways of translating media into token sequences that the model can understand.

 There's a lot of buzz around the concept of LLM agents: LLMs that can interact with the world, that can be given tasks and that can solve them within long, coherent, contexts in which such agents may even backtrack and self-corret. **The future of LLMs is interactive.** And you will become more of a supervisor to agents.